-This document defines the rules and processes that underpin the operation of the Planet Mark Business Certification Scheme.
+This document defines the rules and processes that underpin the operation of the Planet Mark Property Certification Scheme.
 It is primarily intended for use by parties implementing this Certification Scheme, including Planet Mark Assessment Bodies, Planet Mark staff, and members of the Certification Governance Board.

-The underlying purpose of this Certification Scheme is to help Members to address climate change and become more socially responsible.
+The underlying purpose of this Certification Scheme is to help businesses to achieve a successful net zero transition and reduce operational property emissions.
 All parties involved with this Certification Scheme are encouraged to help Members in this endeavour.

-The Planet Mark Business Certification Scheme recognises the commitment to continuous improvement, measuring and reducing a Member's carbon emissions, energy and water consumption, travel and waste.
+The Planet Mark Property Certification Scheme recognises the commitment to continual improvement, measuring and reducing a building's carbon emissions, energy and water consumption, and waste.